 Unveiling of the Statue of Sir Peter Hesketh Fleetwood

-After months of work they’re very pleased to be able to finally acknowledge the importance of Sir Peter to the history of Fleetwood with this prestigious piece of sculpture.
+With thanks to all of the benefactors and supporters who have made this possible.
+After months of work it’s wonderful to acknowledge the importance of Sir Peter to the history of Fleetwood with this prestigious piece of sculpture.

 More about the Statue

 If you’re familiar with Fleetwood, you’ll know that there are memorials, statues and tributes to all kinds of local people and events.

 So it’s quite ironic that, until now, there wasn’t a statue of the founding father of Fleetwood himself – Sir Peter Hesketh Fleetwood.

 Once they’d realised that the most important person wasn’t represented in the town, local groups joined together to put it right.
 Fleetwood Civic Society, Fleetwood Museum and Fleetwood Rotary Club spent several years and a lot of hard work fundraising and obtaining permission to deliver this project.

 In total, £40,000 was raised to erect the bronze statue of Sir Peter Hesketh Fleetwood.
 Funding came from various kind benefactors, including a substantial contribution from Mrs Lofthouse of Fisherman’s Friend.
 Others came from the Haldane Trust and The Payback Time Trust along with individual bequests from local people.

 The statue is a bronze, created by sculptor Alan Ward from Lancaster.
 He’s the most local sculptor who could produce such a piece of work.